filecoin-project/FIPs/FIPS/fip-FCM.md

 This FIP, though providing simplified access, doesn't introduce new security threats.

 ## Incentive Considerations
-The proposed change effectively removes a significant incentive for the onboarding of data that was previously determined as valuable by the off-chain notaries under the Fil+ mechanism.
-As a result, it's anticipated that the overall rate of data onboarding may decrease.
-The extent to which the currently incentivized data under this mechanism is fraudulent remains uncertain.
+The proposed change removes Fil+'s incentive for the onboarding of non-random data whose utility has been affirmed by off-chain, human notaries.
+As a result, it's anticipated that the onboarding rate of non-random data may decrease.
+The extent to which data currently incentivized under this mechanism is fraudulent remains uncertain.

-With the removal of the restriction, effectively-empty sectors can now benefit from a multiplier.
+With the removal of this restriction, effectively-empty sectors can now benefit from a multiplier.
 This adjustment allows Storage Providers (SPs) to onboard more Raw Byte Power (RPB) at a potential profit, potentially leading to an increase in such sectors being onboarded.

-Following this amendment, primary motivations for SPs to onboard data will still need to originate from outside the core protocol.
-This could encompass direct client payments or potential incentive models established within upcoming user-defined smart contracts.
+Following this amendment, the primary impetus for SPs to onboard data will originate from outside the core protocol.
+This could include direct payments from real clients or new incentive models implemented in user-defined smart contracts.

 ## Product Considerations